Faculty Handbook / Section 6: Policies and Procedures

 Considerations of ethics are also involved and all University employees are governed to some degree by Chapter 112, Florida Statutes, the state ethics law.
 For a good overview of state ethics law, see a publication by the Florida Commission on Ethics at http://www.ethics.state.fl.us/publications/2013%20Guide%20Booklet_Internet.pdf.

 In fostering academic freedom, it is the policy of Florida State University to uphold the highest standards of integrity in research and creative activity, and to protect the right of its employees to engage in research and creative activity.
 Researchers are expected to adhere to the standards of research in their area of endeavor, and to encourage adherence to those standards by their colleagues and by those under their supervision.
 Particularly unacceptable are fabrication or falsification of data in scientific research, and plagiarism in any research or creative endeavor.
 Deviations which are believed to constitute misconduct are to be reported to an appropriate University official.
 Misconduct does not include honest error or honest difference in interpretations or judgment of data.

-Florida State University is committed to adhering to and enforcing applicable federal, state and local laws and to following procedures required by granting agencies from which grant funds are secured.
+Florida State University is committed to adhering to and enforcing applicable federal, state and local laws and to following procedures required by funding agencies from which contract and grant funds are secured.
 Researchers are to be aware of any special provisions regarding standards of research and of procedures required by funding agencies for resolving allegations of misconduct in research.
 Application for funding from an agency shall indicate that the researcher agrees to the procedures required by that agency should it be necessary to investigate an allegation of misconduct in research.

 Reporting Allegations of Misconduct in Research and Creative Activity